Term Project - Milestone 4

 Instructions for Custom Projects

-2. (5 pts) Information must be stored on a per-user basis, i.e., created posts, high scores, collections of tasks, etc.
+2. Information must be stored on a per-user basis, i.e., created posts, high scores, collections of tasks, etc.

-3. (10 pts) You must integrate two of the following.
+3. You must integrate two of the following.
 The others are worth extra credit.
-If these are not sensible for your project, you may obtain approval from the instructor prior to December 1 to substitute other functionality.
+If these are not sensible for your project, you may obtain approval from the instructor prior to April 20 to substitute other functionality.

-• Search integration: The user must be able to search your apps in some way and view the search results.
+• Search integration: The user must be able to search your app in some way and view the search results.

 • Location integration: You must incorporate location polling into the app, and the location data must provide a benefit to the user.
 Simply displaying coordinates is not sufficient.